Vuvuzela

 The vuvuzela is commonly used at football matches in South Africa, and it has become a symbol of South African football as the stadiums are filled with its sound.
 The intensity of the sound caught the attention of the global football community during the 2009 FIFA Confederations Cup in anticipation of South Africa hosting the 2010 FIFA World Cup.

 The vuvuzela has been the subject of controversy when used by spectators at football matches.
 Its high volume can lead to permanent hearing loss for unprotected ears after close-range exposure, with a sound level of 120 dB(A) (the threshold of pain) at 1 m from the device opening.
+The sound level resulted in a permanent ban in several sports organisations and facilities.